mrpandat/crobot/README.md

 > Looks like `<user>` needs to bring breakfast `<count>` times!

+### Get off the Crobot's list

+To get off the Crobot's list, 2 people have to ping crobot with the keyword `paid` and tell he/she has paid his/her debt.

+> @crobot @Jean has paid his debt

+Don't try to cheat, it will be sanctionned ! ;)

 ### Get the Crobot's list

 You can ask Crobot the list of users' breakfast debts by pinging it with the keyword `list`